Network Updates / Worldwide / 2021-07-14

 Solution 1- Encouraging active mobility (shift)

-Walking and cycling can bring large improvements to urban air quality and human health.
-Data from the World Health Organization shows that 9 out of 10 people breath polluted air that exceeds WHO guidelines, leading to 4.2 million premature deaths every year.
+Walking and cycling can greatly improve urban air quality and human health.
+Data from the World Health Organization shows that 9 out of 10 people breathe polluted air that exceeds WHO guidelines.
+This leads to 4.2 million premature deaths every year.
 Additionally, two million people die annually from physical inactivity.

-However, policies and infrastructure that improve access for one type of travel, like a highway for cars and motorcycles, may create barriers to pedestrians that would not be able to walk without a bridge.
+However, policies and infrastructure that improve access for one type of travel, like highways, may create barriers to pedestrians who would not be able to walk without a bridge.
 Poorly planned urban transport infrastructure also limits access to parts of the community by displacing residents or consuming public or green spaces.

-Some of the attributes of a walkable city include transport decisions that give priority to pedestrians; town planning that is people-centred; housing that is connected to public transport; and regulations and infrastructure that minimise risk to walkers and cyclists from road traffic.
+Some of the attributes of a walkable city include transport decisions that prioritize pedestrians.
+People-centred town planning, housing connected to public transport, and regulations and infrastructure can minimise risks to pedestrians and cyclists.

-Marginalised groups have less access to private vehicles or public transit, and may be more exposed to certain transport-related health risks.
-These same groups benefit most from improved public and non-motorized transport, as they bolster independent mobility.
+Marginalised groups have less access to private or public transit and are more exposed to transport-related health risks.
+These same groups benefit most from improved public and non-motorized transport, which bolsters independent mobility.

 Sustainable transport systems and compact, connected cities, featuring “15-minute self-sufficient neighbourhoods” can promote walking and cycling.
-Barcelona’s car-free “superblocks” have created safe pedestrian spaces, while several cities including Dublin, London, Addis Ababa and Kigali have made car-free days a regular event on their calendars – encouraging residents to run, walk, cycle and even play sports on the streets.
-The “walking school bus,” popularized in Japan, has also spread to several cities to encourage independent mobility with safe routes and designated stops for children to walk to and from school.
+Barcelona’s car-free “superblocks” have created safe pedestrian spaces.
+Several cities, including Dublin, London, Addis Ababa and Kigali, have made car-free days a regular event on their calendars.
+This encourages residents to run, walk, cycle and even play sports on the streets, all while reducing urban transport emissions.
+The “walking school bus,” popularized in Japan, has spread to several cities to encourage independent mobility with safe routes and designated stops for children to walk to and from school.

 Solution 2 – Efficient mass transit (shift & improve)

-Urban mobility is rapidly becoming one of the greatest challenges facing developed and developing countries alike.
-According to the WHO, 90 per cent of urban residents are breathing air that does not meet standards for health.
+Urban mobility is rapidly becoming one of the greatest challenges facing developed and developing countries.
+According to the WHO, 99% of the world’s population breathes air that does not meet WHO air quality guidelines for health.
 Transport is responsible for nearly a quarter of global energy-related CO2.
+Urban transport emissions are closely linked to respiratory diseases like asthma.

-Aside from investing in walking and cycling infrastructure, the next best thing city governments can do is invest in greener and more sustainable public transportation.
-When compared to single occupancy vehicles, public transportation produces 95 per cent less CO2, 92 per cent fewer volatile organic compounds, 45 per cent less carbon monoxide, and 48 per cent less nitrogen oxide.
+Aside from investing in walking and cycling infrastructure, the next best thing city governments can do is invest in clean, energy efficient and sustainable public transportation.
+Compared to single-occupancy vehicles, public transportation produces 95 per cent less CO2, 92 per cent fewer volatile organic compounds, 45 per cent less carbon monoxide, and 48 per cent less nitrogen oxide.

 Shifting from private motorized transport to public transport, such as rail, metro and bus, is also associated with lower rates of traffic injury risk, reduced traffic congestion, less noise stress and improved equity of access for people without private vehicles.